 - Efficiency: There are no speed limitations since the method does not require the seismic recording or the sources to be triggered with specific spatial intervals, and since no listening time is needed

-- Excellence: Continuous wavefields may deliver uplifts in data quality and spatial sampling of source positions.
+- Quality: Continuous wavefields may deliver uplifts in data quality and spatial sampling of source positions.

-The continuous sources wavefields can be generated with either marine vibrator technology or with traditional air gun hardware.
-To use the method with existing equipment, individual air-guns are triggered in a near-continuous fashion with short randomized time intervals to generate a continuous wavefield.
+The continuous source wavefields can be generated with either marine vibrator technology or with traditional airguns.
+Individual airguns are triggered in a near-continuous fashion with short randomized time intervals to generate a continuous wavefield.
 The emitted signals approach the properties of white noise making it possible to deconvolve the data with the total source wavefield.

-The recent small-scale eSeismic trial survey was acquired with 16 x 8 100 m long multicomponent streamers with 100 m streamer separation.
-A constant streamer tow depth of 15 m was used.
-The source set-up consisted of six sub-arrays with air-guns and each sub-array was equipped with six air-guns.
-Individual air-guns were triggered with a mean interval between consecutive triggerings of several shots a second.
-The nominal separation between the sub-arrays of air-guns was 16.67 m.
-Since the source deconvolution using the proposed method can solve for one point source per sub-array of air-guns, so six point sources in the cross-line direction, the nominal cross-line bin size for this survey is 8.33 m.
-In the inline direction the receiver gathers have a trace spacing of 12.5 m.
+A small-scale trial survey was acquired in 2018, with 16 x 8100-meter multisensor GeoStreamers with 100 m streamer separation.
+A constant streamer tow-depth of 15 m was used.
+The source set-up consisted of six sub-arrays of airguns, where each sub-array was equipped with six airguns.
+Individual airguns were triggered with a mean interval between consecutive triggerings of several shots a second.
+The nominal separation between the sub-arrays of airguns was 16.67 m.
+Since the source deconvolution using the proposed method can solve for one point-source per sub-array with six point-sources in the crossline direction, the nominal cross-line bin size for this survey is 8.33 m.
+In the inline direction, the receiver gathers have a trace spacing of 12.5 m.
 For comparison, a conventional dual-source acquisition with the same streamer geometry would deliver a cross-line bin size of 25 m.

-One of the main potential benefits with the proposed method is reduced environmental impact of marine seismic sources.
-The peak sound pressure levels are significantly reduced by triggering one air-gun at a time compared to triggering many air-guns in an array simultaneously as in conventional marine seismic sources.
+One of the main potential benefits of eSeismic is a reduction in the environmental impact of marine seismic sources.
+The peak sound pressure levels are significantly reduced by triggering one airgun at a time compared to triggering an array of several airguns simultaneously.
 Sound exposure levels are also reduced.
 The peak sound pressure levels are approximately 20 – 22 dB lower for the proposed method compared to conventional, whereas the sound exposure levels are 8 – 9 dB lower for eSeismic.

-Dense cross-line CMP spacing is achieved without compromising the acquisition efficiency.
-The 800 m wide sail-line is sampled with 96 common mid points compared to 32 with a standard dual-source configuration.
+Sampling is increased by 300% and dense crossline CMP spacing is achieved without compromising the acquisition efficiency.
+The 800 m wide sail-line is sampled with 96 common midpoints, compared to 32 with a standard dual-source configuration.
 The bin size of the 3D migrated volume is 12.5 x 12.5 m.

 Imaging Continuous Wavefields